Understanding the Terminology…

 6. Prolonged contraction of a muscle from exposure to cold temperatures or a direct draft from an aircon.

 A few of the more indirect causes of TP activation include prolonged tensing of muscles due to emotional stress and abnormal use of muscles due to the effects of arthritis and various diseases and illnesses.
 Furthermore, as muscles work in groups to perform specific actions, an active TP in one muscle may cause a latent TP in one or more of its synergistic counterparts, which can then become active over time.

 Pulling the Trigger on Trigger Points

 There are many different treatment approaches that attempt to eliminate TP’s, however the most important part of treatment is to find and eliminate the cause and perpetuating factors.
-Often this means that you will need to commit to certain lifestyle changes in order to prevent TP’s re-occuring.
-These changes may be as small as changing your hand position on the steering wheel when driving, or as big as adapting to a sit-stand work station.
+Often this means that you will need to commit to certain lifestyle changes in order to prevent TP’s re-occurring.
+These changes may be as small as changing your hand position on the steering wheel when driving, or as big as adapting to a sit-stand workstation.
 Stretching, strengthening, and avoiding overload is the name of the game!
-If examination shows that certain muscles are shortened and tight, you will likely be sent home with stretches to correct the muscle length.
-Likewise if examination shows abnormally long or weak muscles, you will probably be sent home with exercises to strengthen and shorten the affected muscles.
+If the examination shows that certain muscles are shortened and tight, you will likely be sent home with stretches to correct the muscle length.
+Likewise, if the examination shows abnormally long or weak muscles, you will probably be sent home with exercises to strengthen and shorten the affected muscles.